ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 - Understand how ROS 2 docker containers are formatted and the core part of ``Dockerfile`` image descriptions
 - Understand Docker's filesystem and network isolation -- and how to bypass it for important use-cases in development
 - Be able to detach your docker containers for long-running processes
-- Detach your docker containers for long-running processes
 - Mount your development workspace to the container to work in
 - Build your own docker image off of ROS' for your development dependencies and setup needs
 - Visualization and simulation with GUI in docker